 Level 7 Solicitor Apprenticeships

-The most well-known type of solicitor apprenticeship is what’s known as the ‘Level 7’ Apprenticeship.
-This targets students who have just completed their A Levels and are considering an alternative route to university (in other words, those who have not yet completed a law degree).
+The most common type of solicitor apprenticeship is the ‘Level 7’ Apprenticeship.
+This targets students who have just completed their A Levels and are considering an alternative route to university.
 It is also available to legal personnel who are not yet qualified, for example paralegals.
-They offer the opportunity to achieve an LLB (qualifying law degree), and will also include SQE preparation (for both SQE1 and SQE2) and qualifying work experience (QWE).

 Your QWE comes from the work that you’ll be doing at your sponsoring organisation (usually a law firm).
 You will generally split your time approximately 80/20 between work and study.
 The entire process takes 6 years in total.

 Take a look at the University of Law’s level 7 solicitor apprenticeship.